hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_x10000/index.md

 # Introduction

 HPE Alletra Storage MP X10000 is primarily an object storage platform.
 Dynamic provisioning of buckets and credentials is provided by the [HPE COSI Driver for Kubernetes](../../../cosi_driver/index.md).
-Since Release 3 of the platform, it also offers NFS.
+Since version 2.0.0.0 of the platform, it also offers NFS.
 The HPE Alletra Storage MP X10000 CSP offers dynamic provisioning of NFS exports through the HPE CSI Driver for Kubernetes.

 [TOC]